Continuous Urban Change Detection from Satellite Image Time Series with Temporal Feature Refinement and Multi-Task Integration: Experiment results

 \subsection{SpaceNet 7}

 The quantitative results for the SpaceNet 7 dataset are listed in Table \ref{tab:quan_results_sn7}.
 The proposed method achieved the highest F1 scores and IoU values for both urban change detection tasks (i.e., bi-temporal and continuous).
-For bi-temporal change detection, methods using multi-temporal information (L-UNet and Multi-Task L-UNet) clearly outperform bi-temporal methods.
-Among the latter methods, the highest accuracy values were achieved by the ConvNet-based methods Siam-Diff and SNUNet, in addition to the transformer-based method ScratchFromer.
-For building segmentation, the best performance was also achieved by the proposed method, followed by the segmentation methods U-Net and HRNet and the multi-task methods Multi-Task L-UNet and DTCDSCN.
+Several multi-temporal models (L-UNet, Multi-Task L-UNet, and U-TempoNet) outperform bi-temporal change detection methods on the bi-temporal task while others are less effective (U-TAE and TSViT).
+Among the bi-temporal methods, ScartchFormer and the ConvNet-based methods Siam-Diff and SNUNet achieved the highest accuracy values.
+For building segmentation, the proposed method also outperformed the other multi-task methods including DTCDSCN and Multi-Task L-UNet.

-Qualitative results for the SpaceNet 7 dataset are shown for urban change detection and building segmentation in Figures \ref{fig:qual_results_ch_sn7} and \ref{fig:qual_results_seg_sn7}, respectively.
-The change detection results are shown for test sites located in the United States, China, the Philippines, and Australia (top to bottom).
-Across these sites, the proposed method detects urban changes more accurately than other methods.
-For example, our method produces the fewest FP pixels (green) for the site located in the Philippines (third row).
-In addition, it reduces the number of FN pixels (magenta) compared to the other methods for the sites located in China (second row) and Australia (fourth row).
-The proposed method also accurately maps buildings, as demonstrated in Figure \ref{fig:qual_results_seg_sn7} for test sites located (from top to bottom) in the United States (first and second row), the Netherlands (third row), and Australia (fourth row).
+Fig. \ref{fig:qual_results_sn7_1} and \ref{fig:qual_results_sn7_2} show qualitative change detection and building segmentation results for two SpaceNet 7 test sites located in Australia and the United States, respectively.
+For both sites, the proposed method detects urban changes more accurately than competing methods (DTCDSCN, ScratchFormer, and Multi-Task L-UNet).
+In particular, the continuous change detection results for consecutive image pairs (rows two to five) show a better agreement with the label than those of the other methods.
+In addition, the change outputs of the proposed method show a high level of consistency, meaning that the aggregated continuous changes correspond to the bi-temporal changes between the first and the last image (top row).
+Finally, the proposed method maps buildings with more detail than the competing methods, as shown in the bottom row of Fig. \ref{fig:qual_results_sn7_1} and \ref{fig:qual_results_sn7_2}.